syumai/workers/_examples/sockets/README.md

-# tcp
+# sockets

-- makes a connection to tcpbin.com:4242
+- makes a TCP connection to tcpbin.com:4242.

 ## Development